Kidney Cancer

 What Is Kidney Cancer?

 Cancer that starts in kidney cells is called kidney or renal cancer.
-There are many types of kidney cancer, most are rare cancers.
+There are many types of kidney cancer and most are rare.
 The two most common types of kidney cancer in adults are clear cell renal cell carcinoma and papillary renal cell carcinoma.

-Find a full spectrum of kidney cancer treatment options with surgeons who have pioneered techniques for treating all stages of kidney cancer.
+Find a full spectrum of kidney cancer treatment options with surgeons who have pioneered techniques for treating all stages of the disease.

 Partial Nephrectomy — Removal of Part of the Kidney

 UC San Diego Health is one of the most experienced medical centers in the world in performing partial nephrectomies.
-Over 70 percent of patients treated for kidney cancer at UC San Diego Health receive a partial nephrectomy.
+Over 70% of patients treated for kidney cancer at UC San Diego Health receive a partial nephrectomy.

 Partial nephrectomy is a more difficult surgical procedure but it is preferred when possible, as it preserves kidney function.
 Preserving kidney function can lower your chance of chronic kidney disease, bone fractures, osteoporosis, erectile dysfunction and cardiac events.